cis-ds/course-site/content/homework/webdata/index.markdown

 # Overview

-Due before class on November 26th.
+Due by 11:59pm CT (Chicago) on June 1st.

 We learned three ways of collecting data from the internet: